EKGF/ekg-principles/docs/theme/index.md

 - :fontawesome-regular-circle-right:{ .lg } __Resilience__

     ---
+    - Ensures mission-critical operations
+    - Technical & Business Resilience
+    - Business Continuity & Disaster Recovery
+    - Pro-active mitigation of the impact of change
+    - Quickly recompose your business

 - :fontawesome-regular-circle-right:{ .lg } __Power of Abstraction__

     ---
-    - Infinite Zooming
-    - Understand all perspectives, Holistic & Precise
+    - Infinite Zooming, understand all perspectives, Holistically & Precise
     - Understand the forest & the trees (and the elephant in the room)
+    - Contextually powered abstraction
+    - Separation of Concerns
+    - Full interoperability across the conceptual space

 - :fontawesome-regular-circle-right:{ .lg } __Competitive Advantage__